-A person who is in Australia as the holder of a temporary visa should never let their visa expire without departing.
+A person who is in Australia as the holder of a temporary visa should never let their visa expire before departing.
 If this occurs then the person will become an unlawful non-citizen and be subject to removal from Australia.
 Once a person becomes an unlawful non citizen they will have only a very small number of options available to them to remain lawfully in Australia.

-- the subclass 676 tourist visa,
+- the subclass 600 Visitor visa / Tourist visa,

-- the subclass 679 sponsored family visitor visa,
+- the subclass 651 eVisitor visa,

-- and the electronic travel authority visa, known in short as an ETA visa.
+- and the Electronic Travel Authority visa, known in short as an ETA visa.

 Apart from the applicant and sponsor having to evidence that they are in a genuine relationship, the applicant must be able to satisfy Australia’s health a character criteria.

 Lastly, partner visa applicants can include in most cases their dependent family members, such as their children for example.
 Where this happens, the included applicants are known as secondary applicants and the applicant is making a combined partner visa application.
 All secondary applicants must satisfy their own criteria too.
-Any dependents of the applicant must satisfy the health and character criteria, whether they are intending to migrate or not.
-Even if a non migrating dependent fails the health and character requirements, notwithstanding that they are not included in the partner visa application, it can in some cases result in the primary applicants application for a partner visa being refused.
+Any dependants of the applicant must satisfy the health and character criteria, whether they are intending to migrate or not.
+Even if a non migrating dependant fails the health and character requirements, notwithstanding that they are not included in the partner visa application, it can in some cases result in the primary applicants application for a partner visa being refused.